pyrmont/watchful/README.md

 Watchful is a file-watching module for Janet.
 It uses inotify on Linux systems and FSEvents on macOS.

+Watchful supports watches on files and directories (including subdirectories).
+In addition, a user can set:

+- paths to ignore (using [wildmatch][] patterns);
+- a termination condition after a set number of events;
+- a termination condition after a set duration;
+- a minimum delay between event detection (default is 1 second); and
+- a function to call once the watch begins.

 ## Requirements

 Watchful is supported on Linux and macOS.
 Windows is not yet supported.